What are spam filters?

-In the past, email filters were primarily intended to block spam, phishing, and other types of unwanted email and applied largely the same filter criteria across all mailboxes.
 In contrast, today's filters are incredibly sophisticated and adaptive to each mailbox, message, and sender.
-Not only do email filters block the bad stuff, today's filters also prioritize, classify, and organize emails to make end users more productive.
+Not only do email filters block the bad stuff, today's filters also prioritize, classify, and organize emails to help end users get the mail they want more efficiently.

 Outlook Desktop